klevultd/frontend-sdk/packages/klevu-core/docs/classes/KlevuEvents.md

 ▸ `Static` **search**(`term`, `totalResults`, `typeOfSearch`): `void`

 What user has last searched.
-This is important for Klevu to function properly. `search()` query automatically sends this event.
-Use `doNotSendEvent` option in search to disable it.
+This is important for Klevu to function properly.
+Use `sendSearchEvent()` modifier with search query to send results

 #### Parameters